- Rust 83.2%

 --storage virtiofs |

 Uses overlay + virtiofsd.
+Preferred by default when available.
 Requires virtiofsd and a kernel with CONFIG_FUSE_FS + CONFIG_VIRTIO_FS.
-The custom kernel (vmlinux-chvm-6.6.70) has these built-in; the host-extracted kernel typically does not. |
+The custom kernel (vmlinux-my_hypervisor-6.6.70) has these built-in. |

 See Kernel Management for building a custom kernel.